vedi/cocos2dx-store/README.md

 # cocos2dx-store

+**November 10, 2013**: Setting parameters for CCStoreController has changed.
+Parameters are now passed through a CCDictionary. [see below](https://github.com/soomla/cocos2dx-store#getting-started)

 **October 28, 2013**: iOS server side verification is added.
 This feature is not activated by default. [learn more](https://github.com/soomla/cocos2dx-store#ios-server-side-verification)

 **October 27, 2013**: cocos2dx-store has been updated since its last version.
 Everything has been rewritten from scratch and is much more Cocos2d-x friendly. cocos2dx-store allows your Cocos2d-x game to use SOOMLA's in app purchasing services and storage. cocos2dx-store has also been updated to use the third version of our economy model: modelV3.